Fillability of small Seifert fibered spaces: Obstructing positive factorizations

-\proof[Proof of Theorem \ref{thm}] Joining Proposition \ref{prop:no+factor} and Proposition \ref{prop:+factor} we obtain the theorem.
-Indeed, Legendrian surgeries on tight $S^1\times S^2$ (from Proposition \ref{prop:+factor}) give Stein fillable structures, while all other presentations fall under the conditions of Proposition \ref{prop:no+factor}, thus they do not admit positive factorization of associated planar monodromy, and by that, do not admit any Stein filling. \endproof
+Indeed, Legendrian surgeries on the tight $S^1\times S^2$, given by a balanced link (as in Proposition \ref{prop:+factor}), give Stein fillable structures.
+On the other hand, in the absence of the balanced sublink, Proposition \ref{prop:no+factor} tells that the associated planar monodromy do not admit positive factorization and hence, because of the Wendl's theorem (Theorem \ref{thm:W}), the presented contact manifold do not admit any Stein filling. \endproof